mcvine/mcvine/builders/dev/README.md

 ```
 *Currently 7/299 tests are failing: [jclemons555-README](https://github.com/jclemons555/mcvine/blob/master/README.md)

-## Build subpackages from source code
+## Build/install subpackages from source code
-During the mcvine-core building process, <build> and <export> directories are created in which various artifacts are included.
+During the mcvine-core building process, <build> and <export> directories are created and various artifacts are included.

 Mcvine-core's python packages are included in the <export>/lib64/ directory (*<export>/lib64/python3.10/site-packages/*).
 All mcvine packages should be installed at the same location.
 In every mcvine subpackage, ensure that the if *INSTALL_LIB_DIR* is defined in the CMakeLists.txt file, it points to lib64 (instead of lib) directory: